 High altitude/snow sure

-It doesn’t get much higher than Val Thorens for a snow sure resort base, up at 2300m and with the skiing continuing up to 3,200m and the vast majority (99%) of the ski slopes above 2,000m in altitude , it’s easy to see why the snow cover is normally so reliable here.
-In fact the resort’s managers are so confident they actually guarantee snow cover on most of the runs for most of the season.
+It doesn’t get much higher than Val Thorens for a snow-sure resort base, up at 2300m and with the skiing continuing up to 3,200m and the vast majority (99%) of the ski slopes above 2,000m in altitude, it’s easy to see why the snow cover is normally so reliable here.
+In fact, the resort’s managers are so confident they actually guarantee snow cover on most of the runs for most of the season.
 There are more than 350 snow cannons covering 40% of the local slopes and the resort boasts the longest ski season of a ‘non-glacier’ resort in France, stretching for almost six months from late November to early-May.

 Val Thorens works really hard to attract the family market, going above and beyond the normal ski resort efforts with extra attractions and events that others don’t offer.
 For example the decision to create a large area for younger kids within the sports centre with trampolines, bouncy castles and ball pools for plenty of full-on fun.

 Along with extensive non-ski nursery care (from three months old) and multiple ski school options (from three years old) and excellent facilities like the snow village the resort’s pedestrianised centre and policy of providing mostly slopeside accommodation makes it one of the more convenient and minimal stress destination for families.
-Getting around on the slopes is easy too with fast, comfortable chairlifts and gondolas the norm and lots of family-friendly terrain plus added attractions like the Family fun park in the Plateaux sector.
-The extensive list of off slope facilities for families including things like the swimming pool, bowling, toboggan run and even activities like family ice driving in real cars or karts all help make it a good choice for families.
+Getting around on the slopes is easy too with fast, comfortable chairlifts and gondolas the norm and lots of family-friendly terrains plus added attractions like the Family fun park in the Plateaux sector.
+The extensive list of off-slope facilities for families including things like the swimming pool, bowling, toboggan run and even activities like family ice driving in real cars or karts all help make it a good choice for families.

 Experts / off-piste

-The off piste terrain is the main attraction for good skiers and boarders and one for which the resort is famous.
-Guides will lead you to runs like the Pierre Lory Pass, accessed with a traverse from the Chaviere glacier which has fantastic views in to the Maurienne Valley as you descend.
+The off-piste terrain is the main attraction for good skiers and boarders and one for which the resort is famous.
+Guides will lead you to runs like the Pierre Lory Pass, accessed with a traverse from the Chaviere glacier which has fantastic views into the Maurienne Valley as you descend.
 They will also pick the best runs depending on conditions when you visit.
-Again Val Thorens scores highly on season-long snow quality as the fact that much of the best known off piste terrain is in north or northwest facing areas means the snow tends to stay in better shape for longer.
+Again Val Thorens scores highly on season-long snow quality as the fact that much of the best known off-piste terrain is in north or northwest facing areas means the snow tends to stay in better shape for longer.